Brucephalus/Textbooks/Mage.md

 You begin with 8 spell charges at Mage level 1.
 Each time you reach Mage levels 2—19, the number of spell charges you have increases by 4.
 When you reach Mage Level 20, the number of spell charges you have increases by 8.
 You regain all expended Innate Spellcasting spell charges when you finish a Long Rest.
 For example, when you're a level 5 Mage, you have twenty-four spell charges.
 To cast the level 2 spell *Scorching Ray*, you must spend two of those charges, and you cast it as a level 2 spell.
 To cast the level 1 spell Cure Wounds*, you must spend one of those charges, and you cast it as a level 1 spell.
 To cast the level 1 spell *Armor of Agathys* as a level 2 spell, you must spend two of those charges, and you cast it as a level 2 spell.

 ***Prepared Spells of Level 1+.*** You prepare the list of level 1+ spells that are available for you to cast with this feature.
-To start, choose three level 1 spells.  *Armor of Agathys*, *Hellish Rebuke*, and *Spellfire Flare* are recommended.
+To start, choose two level 1 spells.  *Armor of Agathys* and *Spellfire Flare* are recommended.
-The number of spells on your list increases as you gain Mage levels (one additional spell per level), as shown in the Prepared Spells column of the Mage Features table.
+The number of spells on your list increases as you gain Mage levels, as shown in the Prepared Spells column of the Mage Features table.
 Whenever that number increases, choose additional spells until the number of spells on your list matches the number in the table.
 The chosen spells must be of a level no higher than one-fourth your Mage level (rounded up), as shown in the table's Maximum Spell Level column for your level.
 When you reach level 6, for example, you learn a new spell, which can be of levels 1—2.
 If another Mage feature gives you spells that you always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Mage spells for you.

 ***Changing Your Prepared Spells.*** Whenever you gain a Mage level, you can replace one spell on your list with another Mage spell of an eligible level.